lukearp/Azure-IAC-Bicep/Standard-Deployments/CAF-Landing-Zone-MG/ReadMe.md

 # What does this module do?
 Creates Management Group Hierarchy per [CAF Guidance](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org-management-groups).

+## Update:
+I recently updated the deployment to leverage my VPN Gateway Module.
+This has allowed me to set more gateway specific configurations.
+If you have already deployed with the old deployment, the new version will most likely fail due to the ipconfig name on your gateway changing.
+The original deployment using ipconfig, but the new using ipconfig1 or ipconfig2 depending if activeActive is set to true.
+If this is an issue, you can change the virtualNetworkGateway.bicep module to use ipconfig in your fork.

 # What does this module Require?
 Must be deployed by a user that has rights to do deployments at the Tenant Level.
 To use RBAC Assignments, you must have the Repo downloaded because it's dependant on my roleAssignments-mg.bicep file.